zsvoboda/dbd/README.md

   - `.yaml` files contain metadata for the files above.
 The `.yaml` file has the same name as a data, `.sql`, or `.ref` file and specifies details of target table's columns (data types, constraints, indexes, etc.). `.yaml` files are optional.
 If not specified, dbd uses defaults (e.g. `TEXT` data types for CSV columns)
   - `.ddl` files contain multiple SQL statements separated by semicolon that are executed against the database.

+dbd knows the correct order in which to process files in the model directory to respect mutual dependencies between created objects.

+![How dbd works](https://raw.githubusercontent.com/zsvoboda/dbd/master/img/dbd.infographic.png)

 dbd currently supports Postgres, MySQL/MariaDB, SQLite, and Snowflake databases.
 I'm working on support for Redshift, and BigQuery.

-![How dbd works](https://raw.githubusercontent.com/zsvoboda/dbd/master/img/dbd.infographic.png)

 ## Getting started
 A short 5-minute getting started tutorial is available [here](https://zsvoboda.medium.com/analyze-covid-data-in-less-than-5-minutes-9176f440dd1a).